nkeywal/chess/README.md

 - **State Management**: The application uses `localStorage` to persist the current endgame selection and the user's score streak.
 - **Data Loading**: Positions are loaded from a `data/` directory.
 A `manifest.json` file is used to manage versioning and cache busting for the position files.
 - **Service Worker**: A service worker (`sw.js`) provides offline capabilities and caching for the application assets.
+- **Move Policies**: Specific JavaScript modules (`policy_*.js`) implement move selection logic for the computer.
+These policies handle tie-breaking when multiple optimal moves are available, such as preferring non-capture draws or specific defensive setups.

 ## 3. Backend and Data Generation